Sedgwick County employee gets surprise honor

 WICHITA, Kan.
 (KSNW) — A Sedgwick County employee was greeted with a surprise that he didn’t know about Wednesday afternoon at the Sedgwick County Emergency Operations Center.

 Sedgwick County Manager Tom Stolz and Sedgwick County Commissioners David Dennis, Pete Meitzner, and Sarah Lopez were on hand to present Jonathan Marr with an Excellence in Public Service Award.
-Marr is the Deputy Director of Emergency Management for the county and oversees the outdoor siren system and several volunteer programs like RACES (Radio Amateur Civil Emergency Services).
+Marr is the deputy director of Emergency Management for the county and oversees the outdoor siren system and volunteer programs like RACES (Radio Amateur Civil Emergency Services).

 A number of other colleagues applauded Marr as he entered the room.
 Then, Commissioner David Dennis read a statement about why he was chosen.

 “Jonathan, you have shown us time and again how you are committed to helping others, personally and professionally.
-That’s why you were nominated for this award not once but twice by your boss and a friend, who said Jonathan is one of a kind and this community needs more people like him,” said Dennis.
+That’s why you were nominated for this award not once but twice by your boss and a friend, who said Jonathan is one of a kind and this community needs more people like him,” Dennis said.

 Marr was presented with a $2,500 check from the DeVore Foundation.
 KSN News spoke to Marr, who was shocked.